giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 ---

+This document is part of the documentation to use GitOps with Giant Swarm App Platform.
+You can find more information about the [App Platform in our docs](/platform-overview/app-platform/).

 # Add a new App Template to the repository

 In order to avoid adding the same application from scratch across all your clusters, you can prepare App Templates providing a pre-configured version of an App.
 This also allows you to manage and version an app's configuration even if the app itself is not yet installed in any cluster.